Fine or penalty notice when flashed by an automatic speed camera

 If no payment is made after the reminder, the fine received for an offence which:

 - results in a reduction of points will be replaced by a penalty notice.
-You can choose whether or not to comment on the penalty notice and the offence with which you are charged.
-This penalty notice and any comments you may have will be forwarded to the public prosecutor, who will decide what action to take;
+You can choose whether or not to issue a position statement on the penalty notice and the offence with which you are charged.
+This penalty notice and position statement (where applicable) will be forwarded to the State prosecutor, who will decide what action to take;

 - does not result in a reduction of points, will result in the payment of a lump-sum fine.
 It corresponds to twice the amount of the initial fine.